 Definition of satellite

-A satellite is a tournament that has paid entry to a larger tournament.
-A satellite tournament is a good way to access a tournament that we would not normally be able to afford.
-For example, you participate in a $100 tournament.
-1000 players sign up.
-We have a total of one prizepool of $100,000.
-For example, the satellite tournament could offer 10 play-off spots for the main event from $World Series of Poker to $10,000.
-Few people can afford to participate in a $10,000 tournament.
-Participating in a $100.00 satellite tournament that offers you the chance to win your seat for a $10,000 tournament is a great opportunity.
+A satellite is a tournament that has a paid seat to a larger tournament.
+A satellite tournament is a good way to get into a tournament that we wouldn't normally be able to afford.
+For example, you enter a $100 tournament.
+1000 players enter.
+We have a total prize pool of $100,000.
+The satellite tournament could offer 10 playoff seats to the $10,000 World Series of Poker main event.
+Not many people can afford to play in a $10,000 tournament.
+Entering a $100 satellite tournament that offers you the chance to win your seat to a $10,000 tournament is a great opportunity.

-The beauty of satellites tournaments is that there is often overlay in this type of tournament, meaning that the prize money will be greater than the amount collected with the entries.
-In addition, there are many recreational players who play them.
-Therefore, the average calibre of players in satellites tournaments is low.
+The beauty of satellite tournaments is that there is often overlay in this type of tournament, meaning that the amount of prize money will be greater than the amount collected with the entries.
+Also, there are a lot of recreational players who play them.
+Therefore, the average caliber of players in satellite tournaments is low.
 If you play a lot of them, you might get good results.
-And some poker rooms will give you the cash prize money if you already had a seat for that tournament.
+And some poker rooms will give you back the entry fee in cash if you already had a seat for that tournament.